vigneshbabupj/project_vision.github.io/README.md

     ```

   3. **Step 3:** Define Depth decoder block
-    - This was pretty direct reference form the midasnet block excluding only the pretrained encoder.
+    - This was pretty direct reference form the midasnet block excluding only the pretrained encoder

     ```python
     class MidasNet_decoder(nn.Module):
     """Network for monocular depth estimation.